arjunkdave/arjunkdave.github.io/README.md

 - Players simultaneously issue orders each round, and results resolve together.
 - You can only send Oliners between connected buildings.
 - Buildings spawn new Oliners at the start of each round:
-  - 🏠 Home base always spawns 5 Oliners.
+  - 🏠 Home base always spawns 5 Oliners at the start of the game.
-  - 🏢 Controlled buildings spawn bonus Oliners.
+  - 🏢 Controlled buildings spawn one bonus Oliner.
 - The player with the most Oliners in a building controls it.
-- If both players have equal Oliners, the building becomes or remains neutral.
+- If both players have equal Oliners, the building belongs to the player last on the offensive.
-- 🎯 Win by controlling the most buildings at the 5-minute mark or capturing all buildings.
+- 🎯 Win by controlling the enemy's home-base while retaining control of your own.

 ---